-The frog was sliced with 0.075 layers and a 0.4mm nozzle (see here for more about nozzle diameters and a 0.3mm review).
-On some other print I used 0.05 mm, at which point other hardware factors probably would not make it worth and it takes ages to print...
+The frog was sliced with 0.075 mm layers (75 microns) and a 0.4 mm nozzle (see here for more about nozzle diameters and a 0.3 mm review).
+It takes ages to print below 0.05 mm (50 microns), where hardware factors and the smallest calibration errors tend to make worthless...
 Here it did not take that much time to print (it's mostly hollow), something like 30 minutes at 60 mm/s.
 The slower you will go, the better the results (usually), and 60mm/s is quite slow for an Ultimaker.

 My configuration was probably very slightly over-extruding as there are a few blobs on the legs, but I got a nice feedback from my friends (which know about industrial filament-based 3D printing).
 Printing that thin with wood makes no sense because of the much higher roughness of the material.